July 4th gun deals are live. See the deals

 Our Recommendation

-If the 45-degree safety throw matters to you, wait for the V2.
+If the 45-degree safety throw matters to you, go straight to the now-shipping V2.
 The V1's 180-degree throw to ARC mode is functional but clumsy compared to a standard selector.
-The V2's 45-to-90 option would solve the biggest ergonomic complaint in this review.
+The V2's 45/90 option solves the biggest ergonomic complaint in this review.

 If you are fine with the full 180-degree throw, the V1 is perfectly capable.
 The ARC mechanism itself works well and reliability has been solid.
 You are not getting a defective product; you are getting a product whose selector hardware has room for improvement.